What’s Going Around: COVID-19, flu, strep throat, stomach bug

 WellSpan Pediatric Medicine Physicians across the Midstate are seeing bronchiolitis in infants, COVID-19 positive patients without symptoms or with mild symptoms and croup.

 Penn Medicine Lancaster General Health Physicians Roseville Pediatrics reports COVID-19 this week.
-They’re also seeing flu, strep throat, an increase in cases of the stomach bug, pnuemonia cases and a lot of asthma attacks.
+They’re also seeing flu, strep throat, an increase in cases of the stomach bug, pneumonia cases, and a lot of asthma attacks.

 Dr. Joan Thode offered the following advice this week: